shubhamV123/webGame/README.md

 npm install -g eslint
 ```

-After that you can test application using eslint filename.js
+After that you can lint your application using eslint filename.js